donbright/go-hello-static-world/README.md

 The source tree is layed out as follows:

-    src/hello/hello.go
+    src/hello/hello.go       # main go package
-    src/bridge/bridge.go.in
-    src/c/world.c
-    src/c/world.h
+    src/bridge/bridge.go.in  # template, will generate 'glue' .go package src/c/world.c            # c code all lives under 'c' path src/c/world.h
+    CMakeLists.txt           # Cmake build file

 As you can see, this is a sort of 'hybrid' go project layout.
-The main Go package is under 'hello'.
-The 'bridge' Go package contains a template file, which is modified during cmake to create a 'bridge' .go file that will enable static linking during 'go build'.
-The c code is all kept under it's own directory.
+It has subdirs under 'src' for go packages.
+But it also has c code and a Cmake build file.
 To build, run the following command

     mkdir build && cd build && cmake .. && VERBOSE=1 make

-Cmake & build will go through the following steps:
+Cmake & go's builder will go through the following steps:

     Create bridge .go file from the bridge.go.in template Create c library (.a/.lib) file from c source code